mackramsden/cpsc113_social_todo_app/README.md

-# CPSC113 Social todo app
+# Mack's CPSC113 Social todo app

 This is my starter app.
 It is going to be sick.